meganland/INFOTC-1600-MARKDOWN-TUTORIAL/README.md

 This tutorial is set up to teach students the markup language of Markdown.
 After this tutorial, students will be able to create a Markdown page with basic features including (but not limited to) emphasis, images, and lists.

-My target audience is anyone who needs to write in Markdown for documentation, but do not have any experience with markup languages.
+My target audience is anyone who needs to write in Markdown for any type of project, but do not have any experience with markup languages.
 This target audience does not require a specific age.

 ---